Looking out for Employees After a Business Acquisition

 - It might be expensive to engage an attorney to safeguard your interests, but an ounce of prevention is worth a pound of cure.

-- People in executive positions of an organization often assume they will be treated right after an acquisition, but that doesn’t always happen.
+- People in executive positions of an organization often assume they will be treated right after a business acquisition, but that doesn’t always happen.

-- Be proactive about getting some terms in writing to ensure you enjoy continuity and predictability in your employment.
+- Be proactive and get some terms in writing to ensure you enjoy continuity and predictability in your employment.

 - Why you should be part of the process that determines achievable performance targets.

 - Severance terms should be clear from the outset.
-If your employer doesn’t bring it up, take the opportunity to negotiate for yourself.
+Take the opportunity to negotiate for yourself if your employer doesn’t bring it up.

 - Read the fine print to assess what constitutes “cause” for severance.

-- Decide which factors would result in constructive termination.
+- Decide which factors result in constructive termination.

-- Tips to help you get an attorney who specializes in the employment space.
+- Tips to help find an attorney who specializes in the employment space.